 The 6-course lunch menu was split equally between RIJKS and Brae.
 Wine pairings were available at EUR 10 a glass for 5 of the courses.
 Compared to last time, the rations were luckily a fair bit larger.
 Chantal opted for the vegetarian menu, hoping that the vegetarian dishes were more evenly distributed than previous time.
 Quod non…

 We paired the amuses with a glass of Delamotte Brut Champagne (€ 15).

 RIJKS: Walnut filled with Sweetbread Crème, Candied Walnuts, and a Ginger gel and a Cumin Cheese crisp.

 Not depicted was a lovely Raisin Bread Bun (“krentenbol”) with Remeker Cheese sauce, covered in Tomato Dust.

-Aptly described this dish was an exploration of flavours of greens and sea vegetables (like Oysterleaf, the crispy Ice Plant leaves and buds and I believe some Shiso leaves were in there too) that went with the olive oil poached tomatoes and the mussel juice based “sea water” dotted with the tomato vinaigrette.
+Aptly described this dish was an exploration of flavors of greens and sea vegetables (like Oysterleaf, the crispy Ice Plant leaves, and buds and I believe some Shiso leaves were in there too) that went with the olive oil poached tomatoes and the mussel juice-based “seawater” dotted with the tomato vinaigrette.